 You can apply page orientation to multiple or adjacent sheets by Clicking the tab for the first sheet.
 Then hold down the Shift key while you click the tab for the last sheet or other sheets that you want to select.

-Setting an excel print area where you can either define or set a print area for selected data.
-In Excel print area option allows you to select specific cells on a worksheet which can be printed off separately from the rest of the page based on the selection.
+Setting a print area where you can either define or set a print area for selected data.
+In print area option allows you to select specific cells on a worksheet that can be printed off separately from the rest of the page based on the selection.

-Print Area in Excel can be done by below-mentioned procedure, open an Excel worksheet containing data and highlight the cells which you want to take a print out.
+Print Area can be done by the below-mentioned procedure, open an Excel worksheet containing data, and highlight the cells which you want to take a print out.
 Click the “Print Area” option on the Page Layout tab, and in the “Page Setup” section select “Set Print Area.”

-The print area in excel will be saved once you save the workbook.
-Now, when every time you want to take a print out of that worksheet, it will consider only to print the data defined in the print area in excel.
-Therefore, it’s better to clear the print area in excel, once you have taken printout.
-Print area in excel can be done by below mentioned steps, i.e. go to the “Page Layout tab -> print area > clear print area.”
+The print area will be saved once you save the workbook.
+Now, when every time you want to take a print out of that worksheet, it will consider only to print the data defined in the print area.
+Therefore, it’s better to clear the print area, once you have taken printout.
+The print area can be done by below mentioned steps, i.e. go to the “Page Layout tab -> print area > clear print area.”

 #4 – Page Breaks in a Worksheet

 If your document is going to print over or it contains multiple pages, you can control the layout of it by adding page breaks or delete page breaks in a worksheet

 It is dividers that break a worksheet into separate pages for printing